simonmichael/hledger/doc/CONTRIBUTING.md

 - Share what you've learned so far to help others.
 This is a quadruple win - it helps them, improves your own understanding, builds community, and frees up maintainer time!
+- Add translation to your language.
+Starting with the [tldr](https://github.com/simonmichael/hledger/tree/master/doc/tldr) has high value.
+Or if you want to spend minimal effort, then just translate the [top level account names](https://github.com/simonmichael/hledger/tree/master/examples/i18n)

 ## Funder ?